-If you have blogged as long as I have, over 13 years as of the date of this post, you often run into old posts that are just no longer valid for you site or valid for your readers.
-Either the content is no longer valid or it could be a post on how to do something and the directions are no longer accurate because times change.
+If you have blogged as long as I have, over 13 years as of the date of this post.
+You often run into old posts that are just no longer valid for you site or valid for your readers.
+It could be because the content is no longer valid.
+It could be a post on how to do something and the directions are no longer accurate because times change.
 You may automatically think that you can just delete the post and be done with it.
 However, this is not the correct solution.

-Yes, you can delete the post so that it no longer shows up in your feed or searches, however, it will still show up in searches used by Google, Bing, and Yahoo.
-Once they are indexed with the search engines they are there and will come up in searches so if someone does a search and clicks a link to an old post of yours and that post is deleted they will come to a 404 Error page.
+Yes, you can delete the post so that it no longer shows up in your feed or searches.
+However, it will still show up in searches used by Google, Bing, and Yahoo.
+Once they are indexed by the search engines they are there and will come up in searches.
+This means that if someone does a search and clicks a link to an old post of yours and that post is deleted they will come to a 404 Error page.
 This isn’t a good thing to happen because Google hates 404 error pages.

 There is a fairly easy process to fix this error though.
-Actually there are several ways of doing this, however, this is the one way I found to be the easiest and quickest.
-You can still delete the post from your site, however, you need to add a small bit of code into your .htaccess file for each post you want to delete.
+There are several ways of doing this, however, this is the one way I found to be the easiest and quickest.
+You can still delete the post from your site.
+However, you need to add a small bit of code into your .htaccess file for each post you want to delete.

 In order to do this process you will need access to your .htaccess file on your server (where your blog is hosted), a small line of code to place in the .htaccess file, and then you can delete the post or you can leave the post there and it will still redirect the post if someone goes to it.